-If you missed part 2, when we discussed the most difficult aspect of his experience dealing with her dementia and his advice for others in a similar situation, you can find it here: http://wp.me/p3p04I-Zt
+In part 2, we discussed the most difficult aspect of the caregiver’s experience dealing with his wife’s dementia and his advice for others in the early stages: Ask Dr. B: Lessons from a Dementia Caregiver Part 2

 DrB: “Tell me if you will, as a caregiver who has had to walk this valley, this journey of caring for someone with dementia, what advice would you have for someone who is just now starting their journey?”

 Caregiver: “The most helpful thing for me was to join a support group for dementia patients and families.
 It’s a small group of 8-12 people that meets periodically, all of whom have spouses who have a form of dementia.
 The meetings are sharing their experiences, their feelings, a lot of laughter, and frequently tears.
 But you come away with the feeling that you are not alone.